Konstantin Gorbatov: Career

-Biography
+Education

-Gorbatov was born in Stavropol in the Samara province.
-He lived in Riga from 1896 to 1903, and studied civil engineering before painting.
-Gorbatov moved to St. Petersburg in 1904 and studied at the Baron Stieglitz Central School for Technical Draftsmanship.
-He initially entered the architecture department of the Imperial Academy of Arts before switching to painting that he studied under Nikolay Nikanorovich Dubovskoy.
-Gorbatov received a scholarship and studied art in Rome and Capri.
-He returned to St. Petersburg and participated in the Peredvizhniki exhibitions.
+From 1896 to 1903, Gorbatov studied civil engineering before focusing on painting in Riga, Latvia.
+In 1904, he moved to St. Petersburg and studied at the Baron Stieglitz Central School for Technical Draftsmanship.
+Later, at the Imperial Academy of Arts, he entered the architecture department before switching to painting, and studying under landscape painter Nikolay Nikanorovich Dubovskoy.
+A scholarship brought him to Rome and Capri for additional study.